2015 T20 Blast

-The 2015 NatWest t20 Blast was the second season of the NatWest t20 Blast, the English and Welsh Twenty20 cricket competition.
+The 2015 NatWest T20 Blast was the thirteenth edition of the T20 Blast, the English and Welsh Twenty20 cricket competition.
 The competition ran from 15 May 2015 to Finals Day at Edgbaston on 29 August.
 The competition was won for the first time by Lancashire Lightning, who defeated Northamptonshire Steelbacks in the final.

 Format

 The 18 teams are divided into two groups of nine.
 In the style of a round-robin tournament, each team will play six other teams in their group both home and away.
 The other two teams will be faced just once.
 The top four teams from each group qualify for the knockout stage: a three-round single-elimination tournament.
 The winner of each group will have a home match in the quarter-finals against the fourth team from the other group.
 The runners-up from each group will play at home against the third placed team from the other group.
 The semi-finals will be a free draw from all the qualified teams.
 Finals Day will be again be held at Edgbaston.